Getting Your Entry Document and Visa

 If you are in the United States on another non-immigrant status, please contact the Pensby Center directly.
 Failure to transfer properly will jeopardize your student status in the United States

-All new students from abroad are strongly urged to arrange their travel schedules so that they can arrive in time for the International Student Orientation (ISO).
-More information about ISO will be available on this website during the summer.
+All new students from abroad are strongly urged to arrange their travel schedules so that they can arrive in time for the International Student Arrival Day.

 Transportation to Bryn Mawr